d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 net[0].weight.data()[0]
 ```

-We can also apply different initialziers for certain Blocks.
+We can also apply different initializers for certain Blocks.
 For example, below we initialize the first layer
 with the `Xavier` initializer
 and initialize the second layer